 His Turing Test outlines a series of questions a human could pose to a computer.
 A machine is said to exhibit human-like behaviour if the answers it gives are indistinguishable from a human response.

-In June 2014, a computer program called Eugene Goostman became the first to succeed at stimulating a human response in the Turing Test.
+In June 2014, a computer program called Eugene Goostman became the to succeed at stimulating a human response in the Turing Test.

 The engineers behind the program – developed to simulate the responses of a 12-year old Ukrainian boy – said it could be used manage social network correspondence and spell-checking.